 We tested the two most common methods for reducing acidity in overly tart sauce—and found one approach is decidedly better than the other.

-An important factor in achieving great tomato flavor is balancing acidity and sweetness.
-Too much of either can leave you with a tomato sauce that tastes one-dimensional.
-Adding baking soda will change the pH of tomato sauce, making it less acidic.
-Generally, we balance tomato sauce acidity by adding a bit of sugar.
-While sugar can’t neutralize acidity in the same way that baking soda can, it does change our perception of other tastes.
+Great tomato flavor is all about balancing acidity and sweetness.
+Too much of either can leave you with asauce that tastes one-dimensional.
+Many sources recommend adding a pinch of baking soda to a sauce that’s overly tart, which raises the pH and makes it less acidic.
+We’ve always preferred adding a bit of sugar.
+It can’t neutralize acidity in the same way that baking soda can, but sugar does change our perception of other tastes.

-Bottom Line: We will continue to reach for sugar (add ¼ teaspoon at a time until the desired flavor is reached) to balance our sauces and enhance their complexity.
+To balance flavor and enhance complexity, we will continue to reach for sugar (add ¼ teaspoon at a time until the desired flavor is reached) when we need to make tomato sauce less acidic.